 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-Lackawanna College’s tuition and fees change based on: B Academic program for both full and part-time students
+Lackawanna College’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students

-The majority of Lackawanna College undergrads use financial aid to finance their education.
-In 2021, 2,105 of the 1,859 undergrads enrolled received financial aid.
-Lackawanna College meets 26.6 percent of the demonstrated financial need for undergraduates.
+The majority of Lackawanna College undergrads use financial aid to to cover the cost of tuition.
+In 2022, 2,105 of the 1,859 undergrads enrolled received financial aid.
+Lackawanna College meets 26.6% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $7,047 a year.
-Around 13 percent of Lackawanna College undergrads take out student loans to cover any remaining costs.
+Around 13% of Lackawanna College undergrads take out student loans to cover any remaining costs.
 Lackawanna College graduates who have student loans graduate with an average of $9,380 of student loan debt.

 The average debt for each loan type varies.